 Carry-on size luggage

 I believe traveling carry-on only is the best way to go.
 It means no baggage fees, no chance the airline will lose your luggage, and having less stuff to lug around also means less stress on the road.
 Get your traveling friend a suitcase or backpack that will fit with most airlines’ carry-on restrictions.
+Check out our recommendations for the best carry-on luggage.

 Fun ways to track their travels